hydaline-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Print all the groups the user is in
 Change the owner
 Empty a file
- adds execute permission to the owner of the file
+Script to  adds execute permission to the owner of the file Write a script that adds execute permission to the owner and the group owner, and read permission to other